-The questions in the Integrated Reasoning section includes both quantitative and verbal reasoning, either separately or in the combination of both.
-Some questions may require more than one answers.
+The questions in the Integrated Reasoning section include both quantitative and verbal reasoning, either separately or in the combination of both.
+Some questions may require more than one answer.

 Here are some tips to guide you for the Integrated Reasoning section of the GMAT exam:

 So now you know what type of questions are asked, how to prepare and crack the Integrated Reasoning Section of GMAT.
-So do your best keep all the tip in your mind and crack it well.
+So do your best to keep all the tips in your mind and crack it well.

 All the best.!!